Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Existence of nonconstant positive solutions

-It is known from the discussions in the introduction that system (\ref{32}) admits only constant solution $(0,0)$ or $(\bar u,\bar v)$.
+It is known from our discussions in the introduction section that system (\ref{219}) admits only constant solution $(0,0)$ or $(\bar u,\bar v)$.
 Moreover, we know that bifurcation does not occur at $(0,0)$.
 Therefore $(u,v)\equiv (\bar u,\bar v)$ and $\chi=0$ must be a bifurcation value.
-However, this is impossible since all bifurcation values must be positive as we have shown in Theorem 2.1.
+However this is impossible since all bifurcation values take the form $\chi_k$ in (\ref{112}) which must be positive as we have shown in Theorem \ref{theorem21}.
 If $v(x_0)=0$ for some $x_0\in[0,L]$, we apply the strong maximum principle and Hopf's lemma to the following problem

-then we have that $v(x)\equiv 0$ on $[0,L]$ and it follows from the $u$-equation in (\ref{14}) that $u(x)\equiv0$.
-This again reaches a contradiction since no bifurcation occurs at $(0,0)$.
+then we have that $v(x)\equiv 0$ on $[0,L]$ and it follows from the $u$-equation in (\ref{11}) that $u(x)\equiv0$.
+This again reaches a contradiction since bifurcation does not occur at $(0,0)$.
 Therefore we must have that $v(x)>0$ on $[0,L]$.
-Similarly we apply the strong maximum principle and Hopf's lemma to the $u$-equation in (\ref{14}), which is equivalent to
+Similarly we apply the strong maximum principle and Hopf's lemma to the $u$-equation in (\ref{11}), which is equivalent to

-where coefficients of $u'$ and $u$ are bounded since $\frac{\Phi(u,v)}{u}$ is bounded as assumed in (\ref{6}).
+where coefficients of $u'$ and $u$ are bounded because $\frac{\Phi(u,v)}{u}$ is bounded thanks to (\ref{17}).
 Then we must have $u(x)>0$ on $[0,L]$ and this completes the proof of the positivity part.

+Suppose that $\mathcal{C}^+$ is unbounded in $\mathcal{X} \times \mathcal{X} \times \mathbb{R}$.
+We shall show that is can only extend to infinity in the positive direction $\chi$-axis.
+According to Lemma \ref{lemma22} and Lemma \ref{lemma23}, both $u$ and $v$ are bounded in $\mathcal{X}=H^2(0,L)$ given a finite $\chi>0$, hence $\mathcal{C}^+$ must extend to infinity along the $\chi$-axis.
+On the other hand, suppose that $\mathcal{C}^+$ extends to the negative direction of $\chi$-coordinate, then it must cross $\chi=0$, for which (\ref{11}) no non-constant positive solution which implies that 0 is a bifurcation value, however this is impossible as we have shown above that any bifurcation value must be $\chi_k$ given by (\ref{112}).
+Therefore $\mathcal{C}^+$ must extend to infinity in the positive direction of $\chi$-coordinate and its project onto the $\chi$-axis takes the form $[\chi_0,\infty)$ for some $\chi_0\leq \chi_k$.
+This completes the proof of Theorem \ref{theorem24}. \end{proof}